More Useful Stuff

 Applying tape can prevent the development of painful blisters, new research from Stanford University School of Medicine suggests.

-The researchers found that covering parts of ultra-marathoners’ feet with paper surgical tape—which you can buy in the first aid section of any drugstore—before their race began reduced blister development by 40 percent.
+The researchers found that covering parts of ultra-marathoners’ feet with paper surgical tape—which you can buy in the first aid section of any pharmacy —before their race began reduced blister development by 40 percent.

 In fact, only 23 percent of the runners developed blisters underneath the taped area of their feet, compared to 63 percent who developed them underneath the un-taped areas.
 (The remaining 17 percent were lucky enough not to acquire any at all.)